-- Three-year agreement, effective July 1, 2025, through June 30, 2028. - 81 DESPA members - Clarified language in a few areas of "working conditions;" particularly the procedures for the handling of money. - Added Bereavement Leave according to Federal & State Law. - Established a work group to address Secretary pre-employment testing and new hire placement on the salary schedule (goal is an MOU -November 2025).
+- Three-year agreement, effective July 1, 2025, through June 30, 2028. - 81 DESPA members - Clarified language in a few areas of "working conditions;" particularly the procedures for the handling of money. - Added Bereavement Leave according to Federal & State law. - Established a work group to address Secretary pre-employment testing and new hire placement on the salary schedule (goal MOU - October 2025)